metacollin/homebrew-kicad/README.md

 ```sh
 brew install kicad-library --without-tables #do not symlink any table file into your kicad preferences
 ```
+and your tables will not be touched.

-Your library tables will be automatically populated with all .pretty repos from github.
+If you don't care, the default behavior is to populate Your library tables with all the .pretty repos from github, and then use the github library plugin so that they will continually be updated from within KiCad itself.
 If you would rather use local .pretty tables without github functionallity, run:

 ```sh
 brew install kicad-library --with-local-tables #use local .pretty libraries